arthexis/Tome/Mysteries/Principia/README.md

 ## Using Magic: Moves

-Each of the Principia empowers three Moves.
+Each of the Principia empowers three distinct __Moves__.
-These Moves are either a magical trigger or a simple spell, cantrip, charm or trick that can be performed through a quick rite.
+Each Move is a magical trigger or a simple cantrip, charm or trick that can be performed with only a quick rite.
-The type of rite required depends on which Principia or Move is being used.
+The type of rite required depends on which Move is being used.

-Each Move has a trigger that indicates when it can be used.
+There is a total of twelve basic Moves that all Mages can use, without requiring additional training.
+Not all tweleve are used frequently, less than half those Moves are used on a day to day basis by the average Initiate.

+### Rolling Dice

 Some Moves require dice to be rolled to determine the outcome: Roll two six-sided dice and add your score in the Principia being used.

 * A result of 7 or more means the magic works as expected, and if its 10 or more you gain an extra benefit.
 * A result of 6 or less means something goes wrong: Corruption has taken a hold of the Magic and the MC tells you what happens.

-This means there is a total of 12 very simple Moves that all Mages can use, without requiring additional training.
-Not all 12 are used as frequently, only half those Moves are used on a day to day basis by the average Initiate.

 ### Formulae